stokpop/lograter/README.md

                 percentiles will not include failed hits.
 "Default behaviour can differ for different modules.
 Most have true, performance center analysis has false.
+              -latency-field
+                Field used for latency.
+Also specify the latency unit!
+                Default: latency
+              -latency-unit
+                Unit used for latency: seconds, milliseconds, microseconds, nanoseconds.
+Default is milliseconds.
+                Default: milliseconds
+                Possible Values: [seconds, milliseconds, microseconds, nanoseconds]
               -report-percentiles
                 List of percentiles to report.
 These are comma separated double values, for example: 99,99.9,99.995